-Students may also purchase optional dental insurance plan with Delta Dental for an additional cost and/or optional vision insurance plan with VSP for an additional cost after the completion of their enrollment in the student BC/BC health insurance plan.
+Students may also purchase optional dental insurance plan with Delta Dental for an additional cost and/or optional vision insurance plan with VSP for an additional cost.

 The Bursar's Office is responsible for assisting students with the BC/BS student health insurance enrollment.
 Students complete online enrollment form during annual open enrollment period or request enrollment to the Bursar's Office during the year when a qualifying event occurs.
-The Bursar Office can be reached at 508-856-6641 or 508-856-6612.
+The Bursar Office can be reached at 508-856- 6641 or 508-856-6612.
 For plan overview and summary of benefits, students can go UHP website at www.universityhealthplans.com or call UHP toll free at 1-800-437-6448, x112.